I dedicate this page to my grandchildren’s grandchildren.

 Just give each a few lines.
 Maybe a few pages.

-Sounds like a best seller.
+If you want a best seller.

 Naw, too many secrets.